PSPDFKit for Web is developed with a security-conscious approach and is used in security-conscious applications. This means:

 Delivery of the content to the client will be optimized and chunked, so depending on the use case, only a fraction of the document data needs to be sent to the client side.

-We have no access to a deployed instance, including documents or annotation data.
 PSPDFKit Server does perform regular license checks and sends limited and anonymized analytics data (number of users, documents, web browser usage share).
 If you have specific requirements that don’t offer internet access, ask our sales team about alternative license verification methods.